Select a tab for other mentor biographies

-Graduated from St. Martha’s School of Nursing in 1981.
-Retired in 2019.
-I have practised as a Registered Nurse for almost 40 years.
-My nursing career took me across four Canadian provinces, and abroad to France and the Dominican Republic.
-I had the privilege to work in various multifaceted nursing roles.
-I achieved additional diplomas and certifications in three specialty areas: Mental Health, Occupational Health, and Research.
-As a Psychiatric Nurse 3/5 of my career, I worked on inpatient units, outpatient in the community, Specialty PROGRAM Early Psychosis, Emergency Psychiatry, and assessment and bed management in the ER.
-As an Occupational Health Nurse, I worked in private Industry, and in municipal and federal government.
-As a Research Nurse, I worked on clinical drug trials with adults and youth.
+Karen had the privilege to work in various multifaceted nursing roles.
+She achieved additional diplomas and certifications in three specialty areas: Mental Health, Occupational Health, and Research.
+As a Psychiatric Nurse 3/5 of her career, Karen worked on inpatient units, outpatient in the community, Specialty PROGRAM Early Psychosis, Emergency Psychiatry, and assessment and bed management in the ER.
+As an Occupational Health Nurse, Karen worked in the private Industry, and in municipal and federal government.
+As a Research Nurse, she worked on clinical drug trials with adults and youth.

 Shannon completed her Bachelor of Arts in Developmental Psychology in 2002 and her Bachelor of Nursing in 2005 in Fredericton, N.B.
 After enjoying three years of acute care on a Neuro/Stroke/Medicine Unit in Halifax, Shannon embarked on a new path as the first Community Mental Health Nurse hired with the Correctional Service of Canada (CSC) as part of the Community Mental Health Initiative.
 This role was created to assist men and women with severe mental illnesses and addictions successfully reintegrate into society, with the goal of supporting clients to access housing, employment and provincial health resources following federal Correctional sentences.
 As the only RN hired in this new community role in Nova Scotia, Shannon was given the unique opportunity to develop and refine the role, offering Nursing knowledge and perspective in her collaborations with parole officers and community corrections staff.
 Shannon served on many committees and advocacy groups during her time with Corrections, including Direction 180 Methadone Clinic, and travelled the Maritimes as a Regional Trainer for Mental Health Awareness/Interventions.
 Shannon completed her Masters of Nursing (Teaching Focus) in 2013.